 Creating a culture The Greif Way.

-The principles set forth in in The Greif Way establish a company culture rooted in ethics and compliance.
+The principles set forth in The Greif Way establish a company culture rooted in ethics and compliance.
 We believe that behavior influences culture and culture determines performance, which is why establishing positive behaviors is important to our business.
-Every day, our colleagues implement these principles which are formalized through the policies that govern our organization.
+Every day, our colleagues implement these principles, which are formalized through the policies that govern our organization.

 We work to ensure our internal policies are implemented and our operations are compliant with relevant regulations.

 In 2017, we established our first ethics and compliance goals.
 By the end of fiscal year 2025 we will:

 In 2020, 91.1 percent of colleagues with access to computers completed training on Greif’s Code of Business Conduct and Ethics.
 As we transition our training program to Greif University, we will leverage this platform to further promote and distribute training to our colleagues.
 Greif University will allow us to more readily push training to the relevant colleagues.
 In 2020, 83 percent of eligible colleagues completed anti-bribery training.
 In addition, 74 percent of colleagues for whom training is relevant received training on our Insider Training Policy.